 Ban Pakkard (Phsar Prom on the Cambodian side) is a very quiet border crossing, ideal for getting to Battambang.
 It is not served direct from Koh Chang unless by private transfer.

-Doing the trip in reverse simply means arriving at the border in time to catch one of the casino minibuses on its return to Chantaburi, with all prices the same.
+Doing the trip in reverse simply means arriving at the border in time to catch one of the casino minibuses on its return to Chantaburi.
+All prices are the same.

-General Visa, Border and Scam Information for Koh Chang to Cambodia Travel
+General Visa, Border and Scam Information for Koh Chang Islands to Cambodia Travel

-E-visas can be bought via the official site at www.evisa.gov.kh.
+You can buy e-visas via the official site at www.evisa.gov.kh.
 Allow 72 hours (during a working week) with cost of $30 for the visa, $6 for processing and $3 for bank charges, $39 total.

-Koh Chang banks tend not to sell dollars, so either exchange in Trat if you have time, ask around where the rates will be poorer or remember to get extra THB baht before you set off.
+- Koh Chang banks tend not to sell dollars.
+If you have time exchange in Trat.
+If not, you’ll need to ask around on the island but the rates will be poor.
+Alternatively, try to bring extra THB baht before you set off.

 Private Transfers, Share Minibuses – Koh Chang To and From Cambodia

 We organise private transfers by car or minibus that run to and from the borders or indeed all the way through to and from Siem Reap, Sihanoukville, Phnom Penh and Battambang.
 There is a vehicle change once you enter the other country.

 These leave from your resort on Koh Chang, ferry ticket included or from the Laem Sok Pier (Koh Kood) and Laem Ngop Pier (Koh Mak).
 If coming from Koh Kood, Koh Mak or Koh Wai, the ferry ticket is not included.
 We normally only book transfers into Cambodia if you have an evisa.